sem-js/semjs-slides/slides/detroit-javascript.md

 ### Tuesday, September 26th at Detroit Labs
 #### Hosted by Steve

-GraphQL -- Flexible APIs for Adaptive Clients with Brian Genesio
+GraphQL: Flexible APIs for Adaptive Clients with Brian Genesio